About Hibiscus Children’s Center

 Sheltering Children, Strengthening Families and Nurturing Futures

-Hibiscus has been saving children’s lives for three decades.
-We have been providing a safe haven to children removed from their homes due to abuse, abandonment or neglect at the Hibiscus Tilton Family Shelter in Jensen Beach, Hibiscus Village in Vero Beach and the Sanctuary4Kids Emergency Shelter in Port St. Lucie.
-Since opening its doors, Hibiscus Children’s Center has provided over 325,000 nights of safety to abused, abandoned and neglected children and youth.
+Hibiscus Children’s Center has been saving children’s lives for over three decades.
+We have been providing a safe haven to children removed from their homes due to abuse, abandonment or neglect at the Hibiscus Tilton Family Shelter in Jensen Beach and Hibiscus Village in Vero Beach.
+Since opening its doors, Hibiscus Children’s Center has provided over 400,000 nights of safety to abused, abandoned and neglected children and youth.

-Under the auspices of the Florida Department of Children and Families (DCF) and its regional administrator, Devereux Community Based Care of Okeechobee and the Treasure Coast, Hibiscus Children’s Center serves children and families throughout the 19th Circuit District – Martin, Indian River, St. Lucie and Okeechobee Counties in Florida.
+Under the auspices of the Florida Department of Children and Families (DCF) and its regional administrator, Communities Connected for Kids, Hibiscus Children’s Center serves children and families throughout the 19th Circuit District – Martin, Indian River, St. Lucie and Okeechobee Counties in Florida.

 Children and teens sheltered by Hibiscus are provided therapeutic counseling, their medical needs are met, and they are afforded scholastic, career development and life skills support.
 Literacy, educational pursuits and the instilling of a love of learning are integrated into all phases of staff-client interactions.

 In addition, Hibiscus children and teens are given opportunities to experience – many for the first time – life’s little treasures.
 Treasures most children take for granted, like being read to at bedtime, celebrating birthdays and expressing themselves with paper and crayons.
 Children go on outings, are introduced to the arts and participate in school extracurricular activities.
 But, most importantly, they are shown love, nurturing and caring.

 They are defined not by what happened yesterday, but rather by the hope of what comes tomorrow.